Scholarly Intensive Placements (SIP)

 SIP projects in Bendigo are based at Bendigo Health and its affiliated health services.
 Projects are embedded in one of the many hospital units including renal, medical, surgical, anaesthetics, theatre and palliative care.
 These SIPs generally include clinical time.
 We also offer some research-focused projects with leading researchers at Monash Rural Health Bendigo.

 "Being a SIP supervisor was a fantastic experience for a few reasons: there are always questions that one has or certain anecdotal observations that one takes note of but never had a chance to find out or confirm.
 SIPS projects can answer these which I find fascinating.
-Secondly, it is nice to see medical students interested in doing research even over a short period and the findings are significant in their own ways.
-It was a pleasure to supervise Harrison who was keen to learn and very hard working!"
+Secondly, it is nice to see medical students interested in doing research even over a short period; the findings are significant in their own ways.
+It was a pleasure to supervise Harrison who was keen to learn and very hard-working!"

 Associate Professor Hieu Pham, SIP Supervisor - Mildura Base Public Hospital

 SIP rotations in Mildura are in the psychiatric unit and the emergency department of Mildura Base Public Hospital (MBPH), which is located adjacent to Monash Rural Health Mildura.
 This hospital serves an area of over 22,000 square kilometres including areas of New South Wales and South Australia.
 You’ll spend time rostered between clinical placements and scholarly intensive activities.
 Hands-on experience, being part of a small team and regular contact with consultants are all benefits our previous students named as highlights from their time in Mildura.

 SIP rotations in Sale are based at Central Gippsland Health (CGH).
 Projects are offered in the emergency department, medical and surgical units and focus on quality improvement through the use of policy enhancement, education and audits.
 All SIPs in Sale have a clinical component, providing you with an immersive, practical experience that will complement your project.